Let food be your medicine

-This is not a new problem and there is evidence of human parasitic infection dating back to antiquity with 7,000 year old hookworm eggs found in remains from Brazil, 4,500 year old roundworm eggs found in Peruvian remains and tapeworm eggs found in Egyptian mummies dating back 4,000 years.
-Human parasitic infections were documented 5,000 years ago in Egyptian papyrus records and later in Ancient Greece both Hippocrates and Aristotle also extensively documented the problem.
+This is not a new problem and there is evidence of human parasitic infection dating back to antiquity with 7000 year old hookworm eggs found in remains from Brazil, 4500 year old roundworm eggs found in Peruvian remains and tapeworm eggs and filarial worms found in Egyptian mummies dating back 4000 years.
+Human parasitic infections were documented 5000 years ago in Egyptian papyrus records and later ,in Ancient Greece, both Hippocrates and Aristotle also extensively documented the problem.

 It is perfectly possible for humans to have several parasitic infections and to be largely unaware of the issue as they may only suffer occasional digestive problems or headaches.
-Wild mammals also tend to be infected with multiple species of parasites and this is known because of pets such as dogs which have to be regularly de-wormed.
+Wild mammals also tend to be infected with multiple species of parasites and this is obvious because of dometic pets, such as cats and dogs, which have to be regularly de-wormed once a month.

 Doctors still tend to think of parasitic infections as being primarily tropical diseases and it is true that parasitic infections are a huge problem in tropical regions.
 However, with air travel to exotic locations now commonplace for business and/or pleasure, the diagnosis of parasitic infections in often overlooked by doctors in the developed world.

 Failing to recognise the true cause, doctors may attribute gastrointestinal symptoms to the woolly 'irritable bowel syndrome' and there may ensue a fruitless attempt to suppress individual symptoms.
 This may involve medicating the symptoms with antibiotics and/or steroids which at best may not be helpful and at worst extremely counterproductive.
 Meanwhile the true cause goes unidentified and untreated.

 More worrying still is the growing practice in allopathic medicine for actively infecting people with parasites in order to quell unwanted immune responses such as allergies and autoimmune diseases.